jianlgler/Statistics/hw_02/README.md

 [^4]: Wimmer G, Altmann G (1999) Thesaurus of univariate discrete probability distributions
 [^5]: Johnson, N.L., Kemp, A.W., and Kotz, S. (2005) Discrete Univariate Distributions
 [^6]: Johnson N.L., Kotz S, Balakrishnan N. (1994) Continuous Univariate Distributions Vol 1.
 Wiley Series in Probability and Statistics

+## Multivariate Distribution

+Multivariate distributions show comparisons between two or more measurements and the relationships among them.
+For each univariate distribution with one random variable, there is a more general multivariate distribution.
+For example, the normal distribution is univariate and its more general counterpart is the multivariate normal distribution.
+While the multivariate normal model is the most commonly used model for analyzing multivariate data [^7], there are many more: the multivariate lognormal distribution, the multivariate binomial distribution, and so on.
+A bivariate distribution is the simplest multivariate distribution, comprised of one pair of random variables.
+However, theoretically at least, you could have an infinite number of pairs; all results from a bivariate distribution for two pairs can be generalized to n random variables.

+[^7]: Engineering Statistics Handbook: The Multivariate Normal Distribution.
+Retrieved November 11, 2021 from: https://www.itl.nist.gov/div898/handbook/pmc/section5/pmc542.htm